kg7oem/jackalope/README.md

 of concept.
 The core dataflow engine is similiar in spirit and is inspired by GNU Radio.
 The initial use case for the engine is to create a live broadcast audio control system for the Internet and radio transmission.
-It is expected that the engine will also work well with MIDI and video data as well as other types of signals and data processing.
+It is expected that the engine will also work well with MIDI, image, and video data as well as other types of signals and data transformation tasks.

 Objects